sepsis-omics/tutorials/docs/modules/spades/index.md

 ## Examine the output

 - Galaxy is now running Spades on the reads for you.
-- When it is finished, you will have five new files in your history.
+- When it is finished, you will have five (or more) new files in your history, including:

     - two FASTA files of the resulting contigs and scaffolds
     - two files for statistics about these